Recommendations

 Pendennis Castle

 Commissioned by Henry VIII in the mid-1500s, this impressive, hilltop, coastal fortress has defended Cornwall since the Tudor times, playing a major role in both World Wars.
-At Pendennis, you can experience the sights and sounds of battle, tune in to the daily firing of a historic gun, or meet costumed characters from the castle’s eclectic history.
+At Pendennis, you can experience the sights and sounds of battle, hear the sound of a historic gun going off on firing days, or meet costumed characters from the castle’s eclectic history at the castle's special events.
 Once you've done all that, why not pop into the café for a cup of tea with a sea view.

 02